-If you wish to audit a course, you must submit a written petition for consideration of the Vice Chancellor for Academic Affairs.
+Currently enrolled students who wish to audit a course must submit a written petition for consideration of the Vice Chancellor for Academic Affairs.
 Upon approval, the audit designation/course will be added to your schedule by personnel in the Office of Admissions and Student Records.

-Students who audit a course are subject to the same classattendance requirements as other students and are expected to be prepared for and to participate in class discussion.
+Students who audit a course are subject to the same class-attendance requirements as other students and are expected to be prepared for and to participate in class discussion.
 They will not take the exam and do not receive credit, but the audited course is indicated on the student's transcript.